Seeking research, innovation & technology to address the spread of COVID-19 (Closed: 7th June 2021)

 How does this follow on from our previous open call?

 With our current call, along with providing a clear pathway for the commercialisation and deployment of COVID-19 interventions, we’re looking to create an open-source of active COVID-19 research that can be accessed by industry R&D teams, and to provide a level playing field for global universities, researchers and companies to collaborate regardless of size or location.
 We’re looking for submissions that reflect the continuing advancement of the academic response to the pandemic, as well as new approaches to addressing the impacts and previously unforeseen aspects of this global challenge.

 In March last year, we launched our first open call for COVID-19 research as universities and industries pivoted their focus to address the global pandemic.
 We received 174 submissions from 61 universities and research institutes across the world.

 Previous submissions covered everything from responsive antiviral biomaterials (University of Toronto), serological assays (University of Hong Kong) and early warning systems for post-intensive care deterioration (University of Oxford), to point-of-care diagnostics (Cornell University), therapeutic agents (University of Sao Paulo) and first-in-class RNA vaccines (Max Planck Society).

 Over 60 conversations are now underway between teams in academia and industry to further develop and deploy the solutions submitted to the call.
-These are being hosted by the likes of Merck, Roche, AbbVie, Ford, Philips, Thermo Fisher and GSK Vaccines, along with many other
+These are being hosted by the likes of Merck, Roche, AbbVie, Ford, Philips, Thermo Fisher and GSK Vaccines, along with many others